saltstack/salt/doc/topics/installation/nxos.rst

 This section is only required when running the SaltStack Minion from the ``guestshell``.

-STEP 1a: Enable the gustshell on low footprint N3ks
+STEP 1a: Enable the Guestshell on low footprint N3ks
 ---------------------------------------------------

 **NOTE:** Skip down to **STEP 1b** if the target system is not a low footprint N3k.